Goodyear Eagle F1 Clincher Tube Bicycle Tire Review

 High prices and more comfort

 I am a huge admirer of the German-made Continental Grand Prix 5000 tires, particularly in the 25mm version that I've used extensively.
 These tires are excellent, with exceptional quality, easy installation, and remarkable performance on both dry and wet surfaces.
-Unfortunately, the prices went up as anything else, and I had to look for some cheaper alternatives without sacrifice of quality.
+Unfortunately, the prices went up like everything else, and I had to look for some cheaper alternatives without sacrificing quality.

 Getting online for information on wider tires, the data suggested that the 28mm are not slower than the 25mm narrower ones but offer some improvement in comfort.
 So I thought, I'd try to kill two birds (cheaper price and more comfort) with one stone, and searched online.
 I discovered a deal for Goodyear Eagle F1 OEM tires (wrapped in plastic, without the original packaging).
 The prices seemed unbelievably low, so I purchased one pair (two tires) of full black 28mm tires to reduce the shipping costs.